-We compete in the U.S. home service plan category and the broader U.S. home services industry.
-The home service plan category is highly competitive.
-While we have a broad range of competitors in each locality and region, we are the only home service plan company providing home service plans nationwide.
+We compete in the U.S. home warranty category and the broader U.S. home services industry.
+The home warranty category is highly competitive.
+While we have a broad range of competitors in each locality and region, we are one of the few companies that provide home warranties nationwide.
 The broader U.S. home services industry is also highly competitive.
-We compete against businesses providing on-demand home services directly and those offering leads to contractors seeking to provide ondemand home services.
+We compete against businesses providing on-demand home services directly and those offering leads to contractors seeking to provide on-demand home services.
 The principal methods of competition, and by which we differentiate ourselves from our competitors, are quality and speed of service, contract offerings, brand awareness and reputation, customer satisfaction, pricing and promotions, contractor network and referrals.
-We believe our nationwide network of approximately 15,000 pre-qualified professional contractor firms, in combination with our large base of contracted customers, differentiate us from other platforms in the home services industry.
+We believe our nationwide network of qualified professional contractor firms, in combination with our large base of contracted customers, differentiate us from other platforms in the home services industry.